BrambleXu/data_science_project_template/README.md

 ```
 # increment the version in the pyproject.toml, here we assume the version is 0.0.1
-poetry build  # build the release files
-poetry publish # publish on the pypi
+pdm publish  # build and publish on the pypi
 git tag v0.0.1  # create tag
 git push origin v0.0.1  # push tag to github
 ```